jiangfangxin/yii2-ajax/README.md

 <?php Ajax::end() ?>
 ```

-Actually you can use Ajax widget to upload files, just add an input like `<input type="file" name="image"/>`.
-You will
-see your file in `$_FILES` on server.
+Actually you can also use Ajax widget to upload files, just add an input like `<input type="file" name="image"/>`.
+You will see your file in `$_FILES` variable on server.

-## Advanced use
+## More tutorials
-See [Advanced use.md](https://github.com/smallbearsoft/yii2-ajax/wiki/Advanced-use) for more advanced usage.
+See [Home wiki](https://github.com/smallbearsoft/yii2-ajax/wiki/Home) for more tutorials.

 ## Installation
 The preferred way to install this extension is through composer.